All Hell Breaks Loose (Black Star Riders album): "Bound for Glory"

 The first single was "Bound for Glory", which received its first airplay on 21 March, on Ken Bruce's mid-morning show on BBC Radio 2 in the UK.
 The single was released on 24 March, with Gorham stating: "When it came time to pick one of these songs as a single, we had a really hard time.
 There are so many really great tracks here and everyone had their favourites.
 But in the end, we all agreed that "Bound for Glory" is the perfect choice and represents what Black Star Riders is all about."
 Warwick added that Gorham was initially not keen on the song as he thought it sounded too much like Thin Lizzy, and that it had not been demoed with the full band.
 During recording, Gorham and Johnson came up with the harmony guitar line that features in the song.
 He also explained that the character 'Johnny Wong' in the song was named after the proprietor of a Chinese restaurant in Plymouth visited by Gorham and Mendoza.
-The girl named 'Mary' in second verse was based upon an ex-girlfriend of Warwick's (actually named 'Mandy'), who had a poster of Phil Lynott on her wall.
+The girl named 'Mary' in the second verse was based upon an ex-girlfriend of Warwick's (actually named 'Mandy'), who had a poster of Phil Lynott on her wall.
 Warwick initially intended the line "Elvis in the backroom and Jesus on the wall" to mention Lynott, but Gorham asked him to change it.